 Make sure your recovery space is set up BEFORE you get home.
 This means putting all those warm blankets, fluffy pillows, your favorite pair of slippers, and the TV remote where you want them so there’s no fuss later.

 After your oral surgery, you’re going to want to sit and relax right away.
-You might try to sleep, or you may have enough energy to try.
-We’re fans of this because as simple as it sounds, a good movie can help your dental recovery process.
+You’ll want to generally avoid any strenuous activity for the next few days.
+You might try to sleep, or you may have enough energy to try watching a movie after oral surgery which can take your mind off of how you may be feeling.

 We recommend trying to prepare a list of movies or shows to watch before your surgery though!
-We know how many hours people spend scrolling through Netflix to try and find something to watch.
+We know how much time people spend scrolling through a streaming app to try and find something to watch.
 After a tooth extraction, you’re not going to want to do that so a little bit of pre-planning will go a long way.

-Soft foods are less strenuous on your mouth, and have a lower risk of causing pain!
-Wisdom teeth surgery is a little more intense than certain types of cosmetic dentistry so we want to make sure you prepare more foods ahead of time.
+Soft foods mean less chewing or struggling and have a lower risk of causing pain!
+Wisdom teeth surgery is a little more intense than certain types of cosmetic dentistry so we want to make sure you prepare and select your foods ahead of time.

 Things like chocolates and salty nut snacks will be the last thing you want to try after your wisdom teeth removal.
-They’re hard to chew and can get stuck where your teeth used to be which can be super aggravating.
+They’re hard to chew and can get stuck where your teeth used to be which can cause damage to your healing wounds.

 - Pureed Soups